HarryCaveMan/imdb_analysis/README.md

 - Better server logging
 - Use generators more instead of in-memory iterables
+- Some of the methods that involve blended results could use improved algorithms
 - Integration tests for server (or even mock unit tests)
 - Deploy to openshift
 - HTML is *technically* a text output, but that could be changed easily based on need